strawdawgs/Pokemon-Damage-Calculator/README.md

 2. Dragonflycave
 3. Serebii

-I decided that I wanted to limit the use of Strings in my code, therefore limited user error.
+I decided that I wanted to limit the use of Strings in my code, therefore limiting user error.
 To accomplish this, I used the ENUM class to set the basis for certain inputs such as moves, items, natures, etc.

 I also used Hashmaps as a way to check for super effective, not effective and resistant typings.